If you’ve landed here hoping for a quick answer to what sounds like a simple question, we’re going to disappoint you.

 Make sure to check out this guide to Patagonia’s largest lake, Lago General Carrera.

-Summer flowers of bright yellow broom and colourful lupins make a splash across swathes of the landscapes like an imaginary scene from a CGI movie.
+Summer flowers of bright yellow broom and colorful lupins make a splash across swathes of the landscapes like an imaginary scene from a CGI movie.

 Road conditions are at their best in summer but can still be wet following heavy rain showers.
 You’ll always need to take care on the unpaved stretches of road.
 Watch out for rock falls too.

-The roads are never especially busy in Patagonia but you’ll experience more traffic in summer than any other time.
-Still nothing to write home about though.
+The roads are never hectic in Patagonia, but you’ll experience more traffic in summer than any other time.
+Still, nothing to write home about, though.

 Summer is the peak season for cyclists in Patagonia.
 Many are cycling the Pan-American Highway from Alaska to Ushuaia and carry a lot of gear on their bikes.